 Don’t Let One DUI in Wisconsin Tarnish Your Record

 DUIs with multiple priors can carry penalties of years in jail and five-figure fines.
-Despite this fact, 95% of people accused of their first DUI do not bother to get a lawyer.
+Despite this fact, 95% of people accused of their 1st offense DUI do not bother to get a lawyer.
 Often they feel their case is helpless, or maybe they do not understand the severity of the penalties they could face.
 Don’t make the same mistake!
 Let the team of experienced DUI attorneys at Grieve Law fight your case for you and keep your record clean.

 Contact the DUI Attorneys at Grieve Law today to get your free, no-obligation consultation.